-1. INTRODUCTION
+1. Introduction

-Federated Identity Management (FIdM) is a concept that helps to link user's digital identities and attributes stored in several sits also allows cooperation on identity processes, policies, and technologies among various domains to simplifies the user experience.
-FIdM typically involves Identity Providers (IdPs) and Service Providers (SPs) in a trust structure called Circle of Trust (CoT) based on a business agreement where all the identifiable information of users are federated at a central location such as the Identity Provider IdPs who is responsible to pass authentication tokens to SPs, and SPs after that provide their resource to the user.
+Federated Identity Management (FIdM) is a concept that helps to link user's digital identities and attributes stored on several sites.
+It also allows cooperation on identity processes, policies, and technologies among various domains to simplifies the user experience.
+FIdM typically involves Identity Providers (IdPs) and Service Providers (SPs) in a trust structure called Circle of Trust (CoT).
+Based on a business agreement all the identifiable information of users is federated at a central location such as the Identity Provider IdPs who is responsible to pass authentication tokens to SPs, and SPs after that provide their resource to the user.
 FIdM is considered a promising approach to facilitate secure resource sharing among collaborating participants in heterogeneous IT environments [1].

-Many advantages demonstrated by Federated Identity Management systems such as reduce the cost provide convenience for the users and interoperability among Identity Management systems in addition to support single sign-on SSO service and other valuable services.
-However, it has limitations that provide several real security and privacy risks Due to the valuable information shared across domains in The FIdM using loosely coupled network protocols.
-The risks and limitations in FIdM require to be introduced and explained to find Appropriate solutions to mitigate these risks.
+Many advantages are demonstrated by FIdM systems such as reduce the cost, provide convenience for the users, and interoperability among Identity Management systems in addition to support single sign-on SSO service and other valuable services.
+However, it has limitations that present several security and privacy risks due to the valuable information shared across domains in the FIdM using loosely coupled network protocols.
+The risks and limitations in FIdM require to be introduced and explained to find appropriate solutions to mitigate these risks.